seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ANGELO**
 I did but smile till now:
 Now, good my lord, give me the scope of justice
-My patience here is touch’d.
+My patience here is touch'd.
 I do perceive
 These poor informal women are no more
 But instruments of some more mightier member
 That sets them on: let me have way, my lord,